Chapter Seven

 leg will be from Pondy to Chennai.
 Visit Kiran at YWCA Guest House if he is

-long.
-Need to leave India and enter Nepal by May 18.
-Then it is overland to Kathmandu , where I now presume to stay for about one month.
+still there, or visit him wherever he’s at.
+Fly Chennai to Calcutta West Bengal to Sikkim India Nepal Kathmandu , where I now presume to stay for about one month.
 It’s going to be a

-river Styx .
+So it is that I have traveled from New Mexico Pondicherry , India Styx .
 Not yet time for the crossing, for there is yet

 something on this side to take care of.
 This is simply a visit to see where